costajob/akamai_ccu/README.md

 ```

 #### ccu_delete
-You can request for contents deletion by calling:
+Do request for contents deletion by:
 ```shell
 ccu_delete --txt=~/tokens.txt \
            --cp=12345,98765 \